4Ts-code/RockPaperScissorsGame/README.md

 # RockPaperScissorsGame
-A game of rock paper scissors using HTML, CSS and JASCRIPT
+A game of rock paper scissors using HTML, CSS and JAVASCRIPT